About DC QBR

 - October

-- Saturday October 10th @ 12PM - Rock Creek Park (shoreham exercise course to picnic site 8)
+- Saturday October 10th @ 12PM - Smithsonian Metro (on the mall) to Hains Point

 - Thursday October 22nd @ 6:30PM - Fort Totten Metro to Union Market